Plover (1788 ship): Career

 Captain Brown Sailed from Liverpool on 27 July 1804, bound for the Bight of Biafra and Gulf of Guinea islands.
+In 1804, 147 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

-He gathered his slaves at Bonny and arrived at Kingston on 10 February 1805.
-On the voyage six of the 38 crew men on Plover died.
+Plover acquired captives at Bonny and arrived at Kingston on 10 February 1805.
 Brown had embarked 278 slaves and disembarked 250, for a loss rate of 10.1%.
 Plover sailed for England on 20 April 1805 and arrived at Liverpool on 5 July.
+Sh had left Liverpool with 38 crew members, and six died on the voyage.

-Lloyd's Register for 1805 shows her master changing from J. Brown to Cummins and her owner from Ward & Co. to Braid & Co.
+Lloyd's Register for 1805 showed her master changing from J. Brown to Cummins and her owner from Ward & Co. to Braid & Co.

+4th voyage transporting enslaved people (1805–loss)

 Captain John Cummins acquired a letter of marque on 30 July 1805 He sailed from Liverpool on 25 September 1805.

-Lloyd's List reported that Plover, Cummings. master, and put into Lisbon on 12 October.
+Lloyd's List reported that Plover, Cummings. master, had put into Lisbon on 12 October.